FatemehPasban/CreateParallelData/README.md

 Then, for each Loanword specified by the system in each sentence, the system offers its Persian origin synonyms to the expert.
 The expert then selects the most appropriate one.

-At the end, this output sentence and the initial sentence are stored as a pair in a parallel corpus.
+At the end, this output sentence and the initial sentence are stored as a pair in the parallel corpus.